brmson/dataset-sts/README.md

   * [ ] COCO image-sentence ranking experiments

 So, this is for now as much a TODO list as an overview.

+TODO: We should explain also the nature of the datasets - size, their exact *f_b* definition, or whether contradictions occur.

 ### Software tools